shawntabrizi/shawntabrizi.github.io/_posts/2019-08-31-substrate-feeless-token-factory.md

 let _ = T::Currency::withdraw(&fund_account, fund_fee, WithdrawReason::Transfer, ExistenceRequirement::AllowDeath)?;
 ```

-If the `withdraw` call fails, then the token fund does not have enough funds, and we simply fail to complete the `try_free_transfer`.
+If the `withdraw` call fails, then the token does not have enough funds, and we simply fail to complete the `try_free_transfer`.
 Easy as pie.

 ### Tracking Transfers Per Time Period

-One of the more challenging tricks we had to use for this runtime module was a storage structure which would allow us to track how many time each user transferred a particular token in a given time period.
-If we simply wanted to count the total number of transfers, we would be able to simply create a map like so:
+One of the more challenging tricks we had to implement for this runtime module was a storage structure which would allow us to track how many time each user transferred a particular token in a given time period.
+If we simply wanted to count the total number of transfers, we would be able to create a regular map like so:

 ```rust
 TotalTransferCount get(total_transfer_count): map (T::TokenId, T::AccountId) => u64;
 ```

 However, since we want to reset this count after a certain time period, this is not good enough.
-Even if we track each user which spent tokens in a time period, and which tokens they spent, we would need to do some unbounded loop over this mapping in order to clear all the entries.
+To use this regular map in this way, we would need to track each user which spent tokens in a time period, and which tokens they spent, and then we would need to do some unbounded loop over this mapping in order to clear all the entries.
+This is a big no-no.

-The trick here is to take advantage of the `StorageDoubleMap` API, which supports a map nested within a map.
-Most importantly, this API provides the ability to clear all entries under a key in the top level map through `remove_prefix`.
-This means that I simply need to create a `double_map` where the first key is "fixed", essentially treating the `double_map` as a regular `map`, and then calling `remove_prefix` on that fixed first key.
+The trick here is to take advantage of the `StorageDoubleMap`, which is just a map nested within a map.
+Most importantly, the `StorageDoubleMap` API provides the ability to clear all entries under a key in the top level map through `remove_prefix`.
+This means that I simply need to create a `double_map` where the first key is "fixed" (essentially treating the `double_map` as a regular `map`), and then call `remove_prefix` on that fixed first key when I want to clear all entries.
 This will clean up all of the data in our map without having to do a loop, which we know is generally a runtime sin.

 Here is what the double map declaration looks like: